WICG/file-system-access/EXPLAINER.md

 // readAsArrayBuffer() is async and returns immediately.  |file_reader|'s onload
 // handler will be called with the result of the file read. file_reader.readAsArrayBuffer(file);

-// ...

-// Write changed contents back to the file.
-Rejects if file reference is not
-// writable.
-Note that it is not generally possible to know if a file reference
-// is going to be writable without actually trying to write to it.
-For example
-// both the underlying filesystem level permissions for the file might have
-// changed, or the user/user agent might have revoked write access for this
-// website to this file after it acquired the file reference. const file_writer = await file_ref.createWriter();
-await file_writer.write(new Blob(['foobar']));
-file_writer.seek(1024);
-await file_writer.write(new Blob(['bla']));

-// Can also write contents of a ReadableStream. let response = await fetch('foo');
-await file_writer.write(response.body);
 ```

 Also possible to store file references in IDB to re-read and write to them later.